Tim-Barton/Tim-Barton.github.io/_drafts/why-we-estimate.md

 The schedule modifier is a concept I've used to turn the Effort Estimate into a Schedule Estimate by applying a broad multiplier denoting how much Effort a Developer can spend in a day on their tasks.
 I've used figures a low as 50% and as high as 80% depending on the team make-up, prior performance, and the expectation of external interruptions, meetings, etc. Using a schedule modifier isn't an exact science but I've found that as you track your deliveries you will find a figure that represents the output of the team.

 The concept here isn't to be 100% precise on each individual feature, but to create a realistic trackable project estimate that can live within the margin of error for your work.

+## Conclusion

+I don't think that Estimates are ever going to the favourite part of a Software Developers job, but by understanding why an Estimate is required you can help remove some of the pain.

+There are some future posts planned around Estimates and ways to approach them, which should hopefully help reduce that pain even further.